sakheed/capstone-ios-app/README.md

 pip install grpcio grpcio-tools
 ```
 ### 3. Generate proto files
-The generated files should exist in the repository to start off, but if any changes are made to the `detections.proto` file, run the following make commands in the `./ios-app/CAPSTONE` path
+**The generated files should exist in the repository to start off!** However, if any changes are made to the `detections.proto` file, run the following make commands in the `./ios-app/CAPSTONE` path
 ```
 make proto
 ```